 Wool block is a serious, often fatal condition.
 Prevention is much easier than treatment.
 Providing your rabbit with unlimited hay along with daily grooming's is the best preventative measure you can practice.

 Angora rabbits are susceptible to heat, drafts & wetness.
 During the winter make sure they are well protected from wind, rain, & snow.
 Angora rabbits do remarkably well in the cold thanks to their warm coats provided they are protected from the elements.
-During the summer if the temperature is over 85F, put an ice bottle or frozen ceramic tile in the cage.
+During the summer if the temperature is over 85F, put an ice bottle or frozen ceramic tile in their home.
 An ice bottle is a two-litter soda bottle filled with water & frozen solid (note if using a plastic bottle it can be chewed.
 Closely monitor your rabbit).
 Don't fill the bottle to the top with water!
 As the ice expands, it can break the bottle.
 Leave at least 1/4 of the bottle empty.
 Ceramic tiles are stored in the freezer.
 Frozen water bottles & frozen ceramic tiles are for the rabbit to lie on & cool off.
 Replace them as needed.
-Other options are granite stones or a terracotta hideaways.
+Another option is granite stone.
 When the temperature is over 92F rabbits can easily die from heat exhaustion if they are not cooled.
 If possible, the addition of a fan (do not blow the fan directly on the rabbit, allow it to circulate the air in the rabbits space) can be of great help to the rabbit cooling the air around them.
 Always keep rabbits out of the sun during the summer.
 They should be kept in a well ventilated shaded location during the summer.
 Rabbit runs designed to allow them on cool shaded pasture grasses with protection from the elements is a wonderful way to keep the rabbit happy & comfortable.
 They can spread out on the cool shaded ground which in turn helps them keep cool as well.
 Be sure to check on the rabbit often to ensure he or she remains in the shade & does not run out of water.
 Some rabbit owners like to keep their rabbits in air conditioning during the summer.
-We do not advocate this practice.
+I do not advocate this practice.
 There have been many a horror story when the power went out or the air conditioning failed resulting in dead rabbits.
 Allowing rabbits to naturally adjust to the weather by living outdoors is the best way to keep them robust & able to deal with the elements.

 Providing rabbits with toys to chew provides the added benefit of helping keep the rabbits teeth trimmed.
 If you don't give your rabbit plenty to chew, his teeth can grow too long causing serious health problems requiring veterinary care.
 Toys like balls are great fun to rabbits.
 Toys can be great fun for you as well!
 Sit back & laugh at your rabbits antics as he or she noses around his or her balls, picks up toys & tosses them, & chews in contentment.